jamiefaye/downrush/MANUAL.md

 At the top is drawn a 18 x 8 matrix showing the preview pattern for the song.

 Below that is the song tempo in beats per minute.
 If the swing value is something other than 50%, that will be shown too.
+The currently selected key and mode follow.

 Each track has header entry, which includes a "Copy To Clipboard" button, which copies the track data onto the system clipboard so you can paste it in somewhere else.